jp-ryuji/ts-monorepo-boilerplate/README.md

 # TS Monorepo Boilerplate

-A monorepo boilerplate for TypeScript applications with NestJS API and Next.js frontend, using Docker for containerization and pnpm for package management.
+A monorepo boilerplate for TypeScript applications with NestJS API and Next.js frontend, using Docker for containerization, PostgreSQL for database, Redis for caching, and pnpm for package management.

 ## Documentation